MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-cluster.md

 ## Monitor virtual machines

-It's critical to understand the health of the virtual machines (VMs) on which your applications and databases run.
+It's important to understand the health of the virtual machines (VMs) on which your applications and databases run.
 If a VM is not assigned enough CPU or memory for the workloads running on it, performance could slow, or the application could become unavailable.
 If a VM responds to less than three heartbeats for a period of five minutes or longer, there may be a problem.

-To monitor virtual machines in Windows Admin Center, click **Virtual machines** from the **Tools** menu at the left.
-To view a complete inventory of virtual machines running on the cluster, click **Inventory** at the top of the page.
+To monitor VMs in Windows Admin Center, click **Virtual machines** from the **Tools** menu at the left.
+To view a complete inventory of VMs running on the cluster, click **Inventory** at the top of the page.
 You'll see a table with information about each VM, including:

 - **Name:** The name of the VM.
 - **State:** Indicates if the VM is running or stopped.
 - **Host server:** Indicates which server in the cluster the VM is running on.
-- **CPU usage:** The percentage of the host server's CPU resources that the VM is consuming. **(Is this true?)**
+- **CPU usage:** The percentage of the cluster's total CPU resources that the VM is consuming.
 - **Memory pressure:** The percentage of available memory resources that the VM is consuming.
 - **Memory demand:** The amount of assigned memory (GB or MB) that the VM is consuming.
 - **Assigned memory:** The total amount of memory assigned to the VM.
 - **Uptime:** How long the VM has been running in days:hours:minutes:seconds.
 - **Heartbeat:** Indicates whether the cluster can communicate with the VM.
-- **Disaster recovery status:** Shows whether the VM is signed into Azure disaster recovery. **(Is this true?)**
+- **Disaster recovery status:** Shows whether the VM is signed into Azure Site Recovery.

 ## Monitor servers